Whether you decide to rock a suit or tux to prom, most prom-goers are scratching their heads wondering: Should I rent or should I buy?

-Does Renting for Prom Save Money?
+Does Renting a Prom Tux or Suit Save Money?

 It depends.
 A rented suit for prom can save money if you plan on only wearing a suit once in your life.

 When it comes down to the numbers, the average cost of a prom suit rental is $100-200.
 Buying a suit from Tip Top ranges between $200-450 depending on the designer and style.

 Take the stain and wrinkle-resistant slim-fit suits from G Grafton, for example.
 Made with a dancefloor-ready 2-way stretch, you’ll be comfortable all day long.
 Plus, you get the pants for free when you buy the jacket, meaning you get both for under $300.

 So, if you’re planning to attend anything after your prom that requires a suit - like a wedding, family party, or job interview - you’ll be saving money.

 And while we’re on the topic of saving moolah, if you buy a suit, you can pick up a shirt and tie for $20.23 (in-store only).

 Looking For Other Ways to Save Money?

 You know that expression, “any man looks good in a suit.”
 We beg to differ.
 Take these ill-fitting moments by everyone’s favourite normcore dad, Adam Sandler.

 You don’t want to look like this.
 But on the off chance that you do want shoulders that fall off your body and pants that drag the floor, you can always rent.
 Reason being, rental suits are not tailored to fit your exact measurements.
 Rather, they’re meant to fit thousands of guys across Canada.
 Those rental pants have been worn by hundreds of guys… literally, hundreds…